(IN soo lin AS part)

 Dosage form specific issues:

-Due to the short duration of action of insulin aspart, a longer acting insulin or CSII via an external insulin pump is needed to maintain adequate glucose control in patients with type 1 diabetes mellitus (insulin dependent, IDDM).
-In both type 1 and type 2 diabetes, preprandial administration of insulin aspart should be immediately followed by a meal within 5-10 minutes.
+• Appropriate use: Due to the short duration of action of insulin aspart, a longer acting insulin or CSII via an external insulin pump is needed to maintain adequate glucose control in patients with type 1 diabetes mellitus (insulin dependent, IDDM).
+In both type 1 and type 2 diabetes, preprandial administration of insulin aspart should be immediately followed by a meal within 5 to 10 minutes.

-• CSII administration: May be administered via CSII; do not dilute or mix with other insulin formulations.
+• Continuous subcutaneous insulin infusion (CSII) administration: May be administered via CSII; do not dilute or mix with other insulin formulations.
 Rule out external pump failure if unexplained hyperglycemia or ketosis occurs; temporary SubQ insulin administration may be required until the problem is identified and corrected.

 • IV administration: Insulin aspart may be administered IV in selected clinical situations to control hyperglycemia; close monitoring of blood glucose and serum potassium as well as medical supervision is required.